- Our Campuses

 Students who sign a contact covering two major terms (ie: Fall and Spring) have first preference for the optional summer term during that same academic year.
 Fall-only or Spring-only housing contracts are available on a space available basis after full academic year residents have been placed.

-Applicants for Fall Term 2022 will be notified via their student email if they are offered a room or offered a spot on the waitlist.
+Applicants will be notified via their student email if they are offered a room or offered a spot on the waitlist.
 Check your Titan student email frequently after submitting the online application and also paying the required application fee.

 At the time the housing contract is signed, the student (or if student is under 18 years of age, the student’s parent or legal guardian) must select a payment option.
 The required payments are then posted to the student's EFSC account inside the myEFSC Student Portal.
 These are payable through the same online payment system used to pay other charges, such as tuition.

 The College does not offer meal plans; however, EFSC does have food vendors, located in the Melbourne campus student union that offer cost effective meals during the school year.
-Availabilty is currently based on the COVID-19 pandemic.
 Please visit the Food Service page, choose the Melbourne campus, and view the menus provided.